aukkawut/unbiased-estimator/README.md

 # unbiased-estimator
 This will be the repository for the unbiased estimator of the number of active github users from random sampling.
+This is the part of the work for DS 504 Big Data Analytics class at WPI.

 # Idea behind this work